isc-projects/kea/doc/sphinx/arm/install.rst

    the Kea message compiler needs to be built and used.
 This option permits that.

- - ``--with-benchmark``, ``--with-benchmark-source``
-   Enable the building of the database backend benchmarks using the Google Benchmark framework.
-This option specifies the path to the gtest source.
-(If the framework is not installed on the system, it can be downloaded from https://github.com/google/benchmark.)
-   This support is experimental.

 As an example, the following command configures Kea to find the Boost headers in /usr/pkg/include, specifies that PostgreSQL support should be enabled, and sets the installation location to /opt/kea: